jadenvc/video_annotator/README.md

 Choose the PyTorch command for your machine from https://pytorch.org/get-started/locally/.

-For Apple Silicon Macs:
+For Apple Silicon Macs ():

 ```bash
 pip install torch torchvision
 pip install -e ".[tracker]"
 ```

-For CUDA/Linux, install the PyTorch CUDA build recommended by PyTorch, then run:
+For CUDA/Linux, install the PyTorch CUDA build recommended by PyTorch, then run (only run this if you have CUDA/Linux):

 ```bash
 pip install -e ".[tracker]"